Arquisoft/Inci_i3a/README.md

 1. Download & run [eureka](https://github.com/Netflix/eureka).
 2. Download & run [zuul](https://github.com/Netflix/zuul).
 Configure it so that it knows where eureka is deployed.
+3. Download & run apache kafka.
+4. Download & run MongoDB.
+Alternative you can use www.mlab.com that provides free online MongoDB storage.
-3. Download & run each ones of the modules descrived abobe.
+5. Download & run each ones of the modules descrived abobe.
 Notice that you will need to configure Eureka and zuul addreses in the properties files for each module.
+Also configure the apache kafka endpoints and security in order to connect to your local apache kafka server.
+Same for mongoDB.
+All this configuration is done through the application.propperties files.
-4. That's all!
+6. That's all!
 The services will register to eureka and the clients will use zuul to connect to services.

 **If you're gonna run the system on to a single machine please configure manually services and clients ports to not enter in clonflict.**